willhk10/Pi-in-the-Sky/README.md

   ### Work done -
   * 3d printed mock sleeve to friction fit full sleeve eventually, spoke with Mr. Helmstetter about future multistage two body propulsion of the rocket, and created a prototype sleeve for the rocket
   <img src="Media/BottleSleeve.png" width="300" height="277" />

+# 1.19.22
+  ### Work done -
+  * Wrote test barometric pressure altimeter code which prints pressure, altitude, and temperature read from the MPL3115A2 barometric pressure altimeter